 Sends string bend information from guitar to external DAW and VSTs as Pitch Bend (On MPE/Multi-Channel Mode, pitch bend is on a per-channel basis).

 String Envelope Send (USB Connection Only):

-String Envelope Send (Expression Tracking Send on previous versions of the Jamstik Creator) sends amplitude/aftertouch information from guitar to external DAW and VSTs as Expression (CC11).
+String Envelope Send (Expression Tracking Send on previous versions of the Jamstik Creator) sends amplitude/aftertouch information from guitar to external DAW and VSTs.
 These values are tracked and sent per-string and per-channel when this is turned on.
 In the case of Jamstik Creator, this is used to change the volume of the notes being played to follow the amplitude of the sound being played from the guitar on presets and instruments where Expression Volume Mod is turned on and the String Envelope Mapping is set to 11: Expression (the default value).
 This produces a more "string-like" decay and cut-off for the produced sounds.
 This also allows for more natural effects when using playing methods like muting or palm muting.

 Warning: Presets in the Jamstik Creator and Oscillator Instruments with Expression Volume Mod enabled listen for CC11 Expression.
 If this value is changed, the Creator will not respond to string envelope until this value is changed back to 11: Expression.